THE BEST CHILI RECIPE

 Complete list of ingredients and amounts can be found in the recipe card below.

-You can always tell it’s gonna be a good AF Chili just by looking at the ingredients.
+You can always tell it’s gonna be a good AF chili just by looking at the ingredients.
 Am I right?!
 Let’s get into ’em in a little more detail down below:

 • Ground Beef: Screams traditional and classic.
 But, as always, you do you.
 Try using ground chicken or turkey for a twist.
 Vegetarian?
 No problem.
 Omit the meat and double up on the beans, baby!
+Or try my vegan white bean chili recipe instead!

-• Red Kidney Beans: A Chili Staple!
-These could either be canned (drained and rinsed) or dry and prepared according to package instructions before adding them to the Chili.
-Feel free to use a mixture of Red Kidney Beans and another bean – Black beans, navy beans or pinto beans also work great in Chili.
+• Red Kidney Beans: A chili staple!
+These could either be canned (drained and rinsed) or dry and prepared according to package instructions before adding them to the chili.
+Feel free to use a mixture of red kidney beans and another bean – black beans, navy beans, or pinto beans also work great in chili.

-• Mushrooms: Adds a meaty texture with a savoury/Earthy flavour.
+• Mushrooms: Adds a meaty texture with a savoury/earthy flavour.
 I used regular sliced white button mushrooms but you can use brown/cremini instead, if you prefer.

 • Green Pepper: Makes the chili hearty and full while adding flavour and texture.
 I generally use green pepper but red, yellow or orange can be used instead, if you prefer.